 Farming isn’t just harvesting an end product, but centres around cultivating soil, replenishing that which has been drawn from, and nourishing new life.
-Everyone is capable of growing their own food, even if it’s a single tomato plant grown on a patio or window ledge.
+We believe that everyone is capable of growing their own food, even if it’s a single tomato plant grown on a patio or windowsill.

-Food security is a major issue that everyone will contend with as the population continues to soar and traditionally farmed soil is depleted, unable to produce enough food to feed humanity’s growing numbers.
+Food security is a major issue that we will all have to contend with as the population continues to soar and traditionally farmed soil is depleted, unable to produce enough food to feed humanity’s growing numbers.
 We’re looking at a future in which every individual will need to grow some portion of their own food, or risk going hungry.

-By sharing information with one another, creating seed-sharing networks, and replenishing our soils, we can improve our own health and wellbeing while ensuring that the generations to come will have real, nutrient-dense food to eat.
+By sharing information with one another, creating seed-sharing networks, and replenishing our soils, we can improve our own health while also ensuring that future generations will have real, nutrient-dense food to eat.

 Who Are We?

 Catherine Winter: A writer, herbalist, and avid permaculture gardener who enjoys sharing knowledge as well as heirloom seeds.
-She’s currently cultivating a forest garden around her home in rural Quebec, and obsessing over ethnobotany.
+She’s currently cultivating a food forest garden around her home in rural Quebec, and obsessing over ethnobotany.
+Cate is also involved with group gardening projects in disadvantaged communities, both in Canada and the United States.

 Our tribe of growers, makers, and world-changers.